Biology tutor near Queens, NY

 Autosomal vs. Sex-Linked Inheritance

-Samridhi taught about 2 months ago
+Samridhi taught 4 months ago

 The Tutor provided a comprehensive lecture on the biological concept of natural selection, covering its definition, core principles, and related factors such as variation, overproduction, competition, and adaptation.
 The session also touched upon potential future practice sessions using online resources to reinforce learning.